The question of urgency

 - When people need to learn about new AI methods, they can access unparalleled quantities of free online training materials

-- The wide availability of cheap cloud computing resources and specialist chips (such as GPUs) means that companies can carry out large numbers of lines of research in parallel, in order to determine which ones look most promising
+- The wide availability of cheap cloud computing resources and specialist chips (such as GPUs and TPUs) means that companies can carry out large numbers of lines of research in parallel, in order to determine which ones look most promising

 In other words, the more that AI improves, the greater the conditions for yet more improvements to take place in AI.
 For example, one generation of AI can automate online personalised training courses, to allow students to learn more quickly the skills that will bring them up to date with the latest ideas on best practice with AI development.

-But neither the demand factors nor the multiplication factors would have much effect, if there were no options on the table for the significant improvement of AI.
+But neither the demand factors nor the multiplication factors would have much effect, if there were no options on the table for the significant improvement of AI – no supply line of innovative ideas.
 If it turns out that all the “low hanging fruit” has already been picked, we might experience a stasis in AI capability, rather than ongoing improvements.

-However, there are numerous options on the table: there are plenty of ideas for how AI can be made much more capable than at present.
+However, as I’ll now review, there are numerous options on the table – plenty of promising ideas for how AI can be made much more capable than at present.

 15 options on the table